PowerShell/PSReadLine/README.md

 'C:\Users\{yourName}\Documents\WindowsPowerShell\Modules\PSReadLine\Microsoft.PowerShell.PSReadLine.dll' is denied.
 ```

-Then you didn't kill all the processes that loaded PSReadLine.
+Then you didn't kill all the processes that loaded `PSReadLine`.

 ## Usage